majduk/ansible-roles/kvm/create/README.md

 - interfaces - which hypervisor bridges attach VM to
 - ssh_user_keys
 - define_only: no - only define a VM or define and start
+- pool - which storage pool should be used
+- volumes - list of volumes with sizes the VM should have